 There aren’t any details about fees on their website, so you’ll need to get in touch with your local branch to find out what they might charge your business.

-Challenger bank Starling came second in the rankings for overall service quality and online banking.
+Challenger bank Starling came second in the rankings for overall service quality and online banking, as well as third for relationship management.

 Starling Bank business account holders pay no monthly fees or UK payment charges and get access to free 24/7 UK support.